-Our fish comes from British waters supplied by Samways, a family business based in Swanage, who are committed to a 24-hour port to plate policy.
+Our fish comes from British waters supplied by Kingfisher, a fishy business based in Brixham, who are committed to a 24-hour port to plate policy.

-Free-range eggs come from happy chickens in Norton St. Philip.
+Free-range eggs come from happy chickens at the Southview Partnerships in Box, Corsham.
 Dry goods from Ashton Farms, Semington.
 Our cheeses come from the surrounding area.

-All our bread, cakes and biscuits are baked daily on the premises; gluten free alternatives are available on request.
-Jams, chutneys, and sauces are made freshly in our kitchens; we churn our own ice cream using Blackmore Vale milk & cream.
+All our cakes and biscuits are baked on the premises; gluten free alternatives are available on request.
+Jams, chutneys, and sauces are made freshly in our kitchens; we churn our own ice cream using West Country milk & cream.

 The retro Ushers Sign was rescued by a local resident from the bonfire prior to being stored in a residential garage for over 12 years.
 This classic hand painted sign now stands proud at it's original home, where it belongs.

 Hello, I’m Adrian & I’m in charge of the Pantry Team.
-I’ve been in the hospitality & catering industry for over 25 years.
-I bring passion and humour to the kitchen & love experimenting with and eating my food.
+I’ve been in the hospitality & catering industry for over 30 years.
+I bring passion and humour to the kitchen & I love experimenting with and eating my food.

 Wiltshire has been a special place for a very long time and our World Heritage Site stands testament to the ages.
 Stonehenge and Avebury have a magnetism that has drawn people to them for centuries.
 But history in Wiltshire is not just ancient.
 Roman, Normans and Saxons have all left their mark on our countryside and towns.
 Come today and you can walk through time.
 Here in Wiltshire you can touch and feel the past.

 On the ‘must see’ list alongside the World Heritage Site is the medieval city of Salisbury with its magnificent cathedral, Longleat and the National Trust’s gardens at Stourhead.